Overview and History

-In addition to orthopedic residents and faculty, medical students, graduate students and biomechanical engineers use the center for educational purposes as well as research.
+In addition to orthopedic residents and faculty, medical students, graduate students and biomechanical engineers use the OREC for educational purposes as well as research.

-The Harrington Laboratory for Molecular Orthopedics, directed by Jinxi Wang, M.D., Ph.D., was established in 2005.
+In 2005 The Harrington Laboratory for Molecular Orthopedics, directed by Distinguished Professor Jinxi Wang, M.D., Ph.D., was established.
+These facilities are dedicated to the study of bone and cartilage biology, as well as specific skeletal diseases.
 The laboratory is well equipped for research in morphology, biochemistry, cellular and molecular biology of skeletal tissues.
-These facilities are dedicated to the study of bone and cartilage biology, as well as specific skeletal diseases.
-Currently, research in this laboratory is focused on the following areas: (1) the regulatory mechanisms of osteoblast differentiation and bone regeneration, (2) molecular regulation of chondrocyte differentiation and articular cartilage regeneration, and (3) pathogenetic mechanisms and novel therapeutics for osteoarthritis.
+Currently, Dr. Wang's research is focused on the following areas: (1) the regulatory mechanisms of osteoblast differentiation and bone regeneration, (2) molecular regulation of chondrocyte differentiation and articular cartilage regeneration, and (3) pathogenetic mechanisms and novel therapeutics for osteoarthritis.

 Dr. Wang's research has led to many publications in peer-reviewed journals, book chapters, presentations at national and international meetings, and grants awarded by the NIH and DOD.